RefilweSethunya/Digital-Forensics-Incident-Response-DFIR-and-Crisis-Management/README.md

 # Digital Forensics Incident Response (DFIR) and Crisis Management

-Welcome to my documentation for Digital Forensics & Incident Response(DFIR) and Crisis Management learning — focused on digital evidence acquisition, forensic analysis, and incident investigation.
+Welcome to my documentation for Digital Forensics & Incident Response(DFIR) and Crisis Management learning.
+It is focused on digital evidence acquisition, forensic analysis and incident investigation.

 Digital forensics has become a foundational skillset for cybersecurity professionals.
 Today’s security landscape demands practitioners who can:
 - Collect and preserve digital evidence